Gowee/zhconv-rs/README.md

 <del>The benchmark was performed on a previous version that had only Mediawiki rulesets.
 In the newer version, with OpenCC rulesets activated by default, the performance may degrade ~2x.</del> Since v0.3, the Aho-Corasick algorithm implementation has been switched to [daachorse](https://github.com/daac-tools/daachorse) with automaton prebuilt during compile time.
 The performance is no worse than the previous version, even though OpenCC rulesets are newly introduced.

 Be noted that, OpenCC rulesets accounts for at least several MiBs in build output.
-If that looks too big, just disable the default features (e.g. `zhconv = { version = "...", features = [] }`).
+If that looks too big, just overwrite the default features (e.g. `zhconv = { version = "...", features = [ "compress" ] }`).

 ## Differences with other converters
 * `ZhConver{sion,ter}.php` of MediaWiki: zhconv-rs just takes conversion tables listed in [`ZhConversion.php`](https://github.com/wikimedia/mediawiki/blob/master/includes/languages/data/ZhConversion.php#L14).
 MediaWiki relies on the inefficient PHP built-in function [`strtr`](https://github.com/php/php-src/blob/217fd932fa57d746ea4786b01d49321199a2f3d5/ext/standard/string.c#L2974).
 Under the basic mode, zhconv-rs guarantees linear time complexity (`T = O(n+m)` instead of `O(nm)`) and single-pass scanning of input text.
 Optionally, zhconv-rs supports the same conversion rule syntax with MediaWiki.